kodell80305/dune-weaver-wled/README.md

 ```
 That's it, you're done as far as the software is concerned.
 Wait until the service has started and open a browser with the address of your Raspberry Pi.

-If you want to actually see the LEDs you'll need to hook up the data up to GPIO 18.
+If you want to actually see the LEDs you'll need to hook up the data from the LED to GPIO 18.

 ## If you're still here